asadlive84/golang-pratice-microservie-grpc/readme.md

 ### how to run this project?
+First clone this project and make sure enviroment ready for golang

-First open your terminal and run this commmand in your terminal.
+Now, open your terminal and run this commmand in your terminal.

 `go mod tidy`